Jaymun723/ContainScord/README.md

   // Description (optional for external use like info.commands.<name>.desc):
   description: 'Example description...',

+  // Support: 'all' (for all people)
+  //          'owner' (only the owner)
+  //          'KICK_MEMBERS' (discord permission, link to see all of them: https://goo.gl/Zcxwko or chec the role.js file in the data directory)
+  //           /!\ Case sensitive
+  //          'admin' (Discord Role)
+  //           /!\ Case sensitive
+  permission: 'all',

   // Execution of the command
   run: function (client, message, info) {
     message.reply('Here is an exemple !')